salbahra/Latitude-Export-Import/README.md

 Requirements
 ------------

-+You must have a web server with PHP installed
++ You must have a web server with PHP installed
-+You must have a Google API code https://code.google.com/apis/console/ +You must download a copy of the PHP API available from http://code.google.com/p/google-api-php-client/ +You must edit the PHP with your API codes once obtained from above
++ You must have a Google API code https://code.google.com/apis/console/
++ You must download a copy of the PHP API available from http://code.google.com/p/google-api-php-client/
++ You must edit the PHP with your API codes once obtained from above

 Prerequisites
 -------------